baconpaul/BaconPlugs/README.md

 odd or growing sound, let me know the configuration which did it in a github issue and I'll put a check in the widget to synth snap appropriately.

+### Open303

+Open303 is an implementation of [Robin Schmidt's](http://www.rs-met.com/) open303 library as a rack module.
+It is currently in alpha and this documentation will be completed before I release into the plugin manager.

 ## Polyphonic Signal Test Generator

 I realized, while developing various polyphonic modules, I needed a set of good test inputs.
 As such, I wrote